waffleio/waffle.io-takeout/doc/DEV.md

 #### Configure ngrok
 Waffle has a team ngrok account.
 You need to request access to it if you don't have it already.
 Then follow these steps:

+1. Go to [ngrok.com](ngrok.com), login, and reserve your hostname.
-1. Download ngrok (optionally add it to your path or move it into `/usr/local/bin/` for convenience).
+2. Download ngrok (optionally add it to your path or move it into `/usr/local/bin/` for convenience).
-2. Run `ngrok authtoken <your ngrok auth token>`.
+3. Run `ngrok authtoken <your ngrok auth token>`.
 This will create `~/.ngrok2/ngrok.yml`.
-3. Open `~/.ngrok2/ngrok.yml` in your editor of choice and add the config so your file looks something like this (of course replacing the things in `<...>`):
+4. Open `~/.ngrok2/ngrok.yml` in your editor of choice and add the config so your file looks something like this (of course replacing the things in `<...>`):
   ```yml
     authtoken: <your auth token>